mdoering/nub-browser/readme.md

 # GBIF Taxonomic Browser
 A simple taxonomic browser for the [GBIF Backbone Taxonomy](http://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) or any other ChecklistBank checklist.

+The [browser is setup on github pages](http://mdoering.github.io/nub-browser/app/#/)  to brwose the current live GBIF backbone.

+## Run locally
-## Install Dependencies
+### Install Dependencies

 We have two kinds of dependencies in this project: tools and angular framework code.
 The tools help us manage the application.